18F/state-faq/pages/agile-development.md

 The locked in cost in waterfall is a piece of fiction, built upon further layers of fiction:

-The requirements are well-known
+- The requirements are well-known
-The requirements do not change
+- The requirements do not change
-Users are able to articulate their requirements well and the development team can implement these precisely without any loss of fidelity.
+- Users are able to articulate their requirements well and the development team can implement these precisely without any loss of fidelity.

-The return of the state’s investment should be measured in working software, not phase documents / gates of waterfall.
+Furhter the return of the state’s investment should be measured in working software, not phase documents / gates of waterfall.
 I.e. A fantastic requirements document will NOT be of value to the state’s constituents; only actual functionality will.
 Based on that premise, waterfall will only be able to measure its return at the end of the project after most (if not all the costs) have been incurred as that is when working software is delivered.
 This is a huge risk.
 Agile incremental deliveries allows the state to measure returns at earlier phases (and less incurred costs) thus reducing the overall risk to the state.

 Also, you should try to steer away from the conversation of “full funding” because no system is ever fully funded.
 (Think O&M!).
 Instead have the conversation on how agile can help manage investment risk better because you receive early indicators on whether or not the state is getting a return on the investment or not.

-How do we evaluate between someone who has a COTS solution vs building from scratch with Agile?
+### How do we evaluate between someone who has a COTS solution vs building from scratch with Agile?

-How do all these modules really fit together?
+### How do all these modules really fit together?

-How do COTS products fit into this?
+### How do COTS products fit into this?
 How much modification is ok?

 ### We found a commercial/off the shelf (COTS) tool that would mostly meet our needs, but we would need to modify it.
 How should we do that?